syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Troubleshooting.md

    ![Dependent assemblies missing issue shown in Troubleshooter wizard](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter-img3.png)

-2. Syncfusion® assembly version mismatched.
-Compare to all Syncfusion® assembly’s versions in the same project.
-If found any Syncfusion® assembly version inconsistency, the Syncfusion® Troubleshooter will show Syncfusion® assemblies version mismatched.
+2. Syncfusion&reg; assembly version mismatched.
+Compare to all Syncfusion&reg; assembly’s versions in the same project.
+If found any Syncfusion&reg; assembly version inconsistency, the Syncfusion&reg; Troubleshooter will show Syncfusion&reg; assemblies version mismatched.

-   **For Instance:**  If “Syncfusion.Calculate.UWP” assembly (v17.1450.0.32) referred in project, but other Syncfusion® assemblies referred assembly version is v17.1450.0.38.
-The Syncfusion® Troubleshooter will show Syncfusion® assembly version mismatched.
+   **For Instance:**  If “Syncfusion.Calculate.UWP” assembly (v17.1450.0.32) referred in project, but other Syncfusion&reg; assemblies referred assembly version is v17.1450.0.38.
+The Syncfusion&reg; Troubleshooter will show Syncfusion&reg; assembly version mismatched.

    ![Assembly version mismatched issue shown in Troubleshooter wizard](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter-img4.png)

 ### NuGet Issues

-The Syncfusion® Troubleshooter deals with the following NuGet package related issues in Syncfusion® projects.
+The Syncfusion&reg; Troubleshooter deals with the following NuGet package related issues in Syncfusion&reg; projects.

-1. Multiple versions of Syncfusion® NuGet Packages are installed.
-If Syncfusion® NuGet Package version is differ from other Syncfusion® NuGet Package version, the Syncfusion® Troubleshooter will show Syncfusion® NuGet package version is mismatched.
+1. Multiple versions of Syncfusion&reg; NuGet Packages are installed.
+If Syncfusion&reg; NuGet Package version is differ from other Syncfusion&reg; NuGet Package version, the Syncfusion&reg; Troubleshooter will show Syncfusion&reg; NuGet package version is mismatched.

-   **For Instance:** Syncfusion® UWP platform packages installed multiple version (v16.4.0.54 & v17.1.0.38), Syncfusion® Troubleshooter will be shown Syncfusion® package version mismatched.
+   **For Instance:** Syncfusion&reg; UWP platform packages installed multiple version (v16.4.0.54 & v17.1.0.38), Syncfusion&reg; Troubleshooter will be shown Syncfusion&reg; package version mismatched.

    ![Syncfusion NuGet Packages version mismatched issue shown in Troubleshooter wizard](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter-img5.png)

 ## Apply the solution

-1. After loading the Syncfusion® Troubleshooter dialog, check the corresponding check box of the issue to be resolved.
+1. After loading the Syncfusion&reg; Troubleshooter dialog, check the corresponding check box of the issue to be resolved.
 Then click the “Fix Issue(s)” button.

    ![Syncfusion Troubleshooter wizard with project configuration issues](SyncfusionTroubleshooter_images/SyncfusionTroubleshooter-img6.png)